|National Weather Service|

 The VLab is comprised of two main components:

-The Virtual Laboratory (VLab) is a service and IT framework, being built out by OST and lead by MDL/DAB, which enables NWS employees
+The Virtual Laboratory (VLab) is a service and IT framework, being built out by OST and lead by MDL/DAB, which enables NOAA employees

 and their partners to share ideas, collaborate, engage in software development, and conduct applied research.
 The VLab will enable

 The VLab operates under the following set of guiding principles:

 The VLab is built upon a set of 5 foundational capabilities (Figure 1) which are conceived to promote innovation across NWS